kubernetes/community/sig-release/annual-report-2022.md

 6. Are there ways end users/companies can contribute that they currently are not?
    If one of those ways is more full time support, what would they work on and why?

    - The release tooling is currently supported by the core of the Release Engineering team.
 There are opportunities for end users and Kubernetes distributors to support the maintenance of the tooling within our repositories, including the `bom` tool.
-Additionally, vendor companies that build and distribute their own Kubernetes releases could provide more support to SIG Release, specifically Release Engineering, in order to grow contributors that could help with important tasks like Go version updates.
+Contributing to these tools would also be a good way to grow in SIG Release and join the Release Manager Associate program.

 ## Membership

 The following stats are accurate as of March 15th, 2023.
 Numbers were pulled from Slack, the mailing list, and [kubernetes/release](https://github.com/kubernetes/release), the primary repository for Release Engineering tooling.